 Male bass take their parenting seriously, doling out quick attacks to any predator — or lure — that comes too close to their fry.
 It won’t take long for you to find out if one is around, and there’s no point in finessing strikes from them.
 These bass aren’t choosey, so practically any topwater lure will draw strikes.

 If the water is stained or has a little chop, choose a noisy lure such as a small prop bait or popper.
-In clear water, try a small walking bait such as a Zara Spook Puppy or Megabass Dog-X. All should be fished close to the available cover.
+Try a small walking bait in clear water, such as a Zara Spook Puppy or Megabass Dog-X. All should be fished close to the available cover.

 There only is a small window of time to take advantage of the shad-spawn bite each day.
-You need to be on the water extremely early or late, when light levels are lowest.
+You must be on the water early or late when light levels are lowest.
 And they don’t spawn everywhere.
-Riprap or other rock, seawalls, docks, thick aquatic vegetation and willow trees that are flooded or whose branches dip into the water can provide enough cover for them to spawn.
+Riprap or other rock, seawalls, docks, thick aquatic vegetation, and willow trees that are flooded or whose branches dip into the water can provide enough cover for them to spawn.
 You’ll see them flittering in the cover and dimpling the water’s surface.

 Most anglers chase shad-spawn bass with shallow-diving crankbaits and spinnerbaits.
 Some use soft jerkbaits.
-But it also is a good time to throw topwaters.
+But it also is an excellent time to throw topwaters.

 You’ll want a smaller buzzbait, so use one that weighs 3/8 ounce or less.
 Single or double blades will work, and like with the toads, pick one in a baitfish color.
 There’s no need to go wimpy on your line because most of it will be out of the water during your retrieves.
 So, use 15-pound test or stronger monofilament.

 Blueback herring are a unique baitfish that swims in some Southern reservoirs.
 It spends most of the year suspended in open water.
-But just as bass are finishing their spawn, they come shallow to spawn.
-It’s a situation that can produce awesome topwater fishing, especially on Hartwell and Clarks Hill, Savannah River reservoirs along the Georgia-South Carolina line, and Lake Murray near Columbia, S.C.
+But just as bass finish their spawn, they come shallow to spawn.
+It’s a situation that can produce fantastic topwater fishing, especially on Hartwell and Clarks Hill, Savannah River reservoirs along the Georgia-South Carolina line, and Lake Murray near Columbia, S.C.

-Long casts are important, so lean toward a 7-foot or longer rod and a reel that you feel comfortable casting.
-Braid — 30- to 50-pound test — will cast farther than monofilament and give surer hook sets at longer distances, thanks to it having zero stretch.
+Long casts are essential, so lean toward a 7-foot or longer rod and a reel that you feel comfortable casting.
+Braid — 30- to 50-pound test — will cast farther than monofilament and give surer hook sets at longer distances, thanks to zero stretches.

-Bluegills head to the shallows to spawn not long after bass finish, and they keep spawning through the summer on each full moon.
-It’s an annual event that rarely goes unnoticed by some of the biggest bass in a lake, reservoir or river.
+Bluegills head to the shallows to spawn not long after the bass finish, and they keep spawning through the summer on each full moon.
+It’s an annual event that rarely goes unnoticed by some of the biggest bass in a lake, reservoir, or river.

-This is a great opportunity to fish a prop bait such as a Brians Crankbaits Prop Bee.
-Its shape resembles a bluegill and the props — one on each end — cause enough disturbance to attract bass.
+This is an excellent opportunity to fish a prop bait such as a Brian's Crankbaits Prop Bee.
+Its shape resembles bluegill, and the props on each end cause enough disturbance to attract bass.
 Frogs are another topwater lure that works well in this situation, especially if there is plenty of aquatic vegetation.
-Keep your color choices simple; the brighter the lure the better.
+Keep your color choices simple; the brighter the lure, the better.

-Expect to catch one, maybe two, bass from each group of bluegill beds.
+Expect to catch one or two bass from each group of bluegill beds.
 But the ones you do catch will be bigger than average.
-So, use stout monofilament and a medium action heavy power rod, which will make it easier to work your lure and land large bass.
+So, use stout monofilament and a medium-action heavy power rod, making it easier to work your lure and land large bass.

-Largemouth love aquatic vegetation, both emergent and submergent, and a good place to look for them during post spawn and early summer are shallow flats covered with it that lie between spawning spots and deeper water.
+Largemouth love aquatic vegetation, both emergent and submergent, and an excellent place to look for them during post-spawn and early summer are shallow flats covered with it that lie between spawning spots and deeper water.
 Schools of bass will congregate there until higher water temperatures or falling water levels push them, or their food, to their summer haunts.

 Frogs are a great topwater lure to use in this situation.
-While their weedless design excels in thick vegetation, most modern versions have a walk-the-dog action in open water that’s equally as productive.
-The thicker the grass the slower you want to work it.
-That allows bass to track and eventually eat it.
+While their weedless design excels in thick vegetation, most modern versions have a walk-the-dog action in open water that’s equally productive.
+The thicker the grass, the slower you want to work it.
+That allows the bass to track and eventually eat it.
 Move it faster in open water to draw reaction strikes.
 And if bass seem only to nip at your frog, switch to a soft-plastic toad.
-They sit lower in the water and make less commotion, which can turn those bass into eaters.
+They sit lower in the water and make less commotion, turning those bass into eaters.

 Spool a high-speed casting reel with braided line — 50- to 65-pound test — and attach it to a 7-foot or longer heavy action rod.
-You won’t use the strong line to work the bait, rather it will help you extract the bass you hook from thick vegetation.
+You won’t use the strong line to work the bait.
+Instead, it will help you extract the bass you hook from thick vegetation.